 - Sensitivity is valued differently in different cultures.
 In cultures where it is not valued, HSPs tend to have low self-esteem.
 They are told “don’t be so sensitive” so that they feel abnormal.

-Some of the traits of a high sensitive person include:
+Some of the traits of a highly sensitive person include:

 - feeling easily overwhelmed by strong sensory input